 Not all entrepreneurs are interested in getting a loan from venture capital firms, and venture capital firms are more interested in investing their money in technology-oriented businesses and companies which have high chances of growth in the sectors of information technology as these could potentially prove to be more profitable for them.
 Venture capital firms also demand a certain portion of ownership in your business for the loan they provide your company which provides them more control in the start to run it more efficiently.

 3. Angel Investors

-These are individuals with strong financial standing or those who retire at executive levels from a company, and are willing to invest in small businesses with high potential of growth in future.
+These are individuals with strong financial standing or those who retire at executive levels from a company and are willing to invest in small businesses with high potential for growth in the future.
 They are also mentors who guide you in the right direction along with providing financial assistance to your start-up business.

 4. Business Incubators

 A business incubator is also a viable option to apply for small business loans to finance your start-up business; these incubators are there to support your business at various stages of development.
 They would even help you get access to potential investors if they are unable to assist you on their own.
 Business incubators are mostly under the supervision of the government to encourage entrepreneurs to start their business to create more job opportunities in the market.